Aniket-kr1030/HumanBrainSim/README.md

 shows the live camera feed with the current audio amplitude and TD-error overlaid as text so you can visually monitor what the model is sensing.
 Use the `--steps` flag to limit the number of cycles when testing.
+If OpenCV fails to display the camera window (for example when running via SSH or without GUI support), the program now continues headlessly and you can simply rely on the printed metrics.

 ### Hardware acceleration